Idas Blue (Plebejus idas)

 next page back to list

-Idas can sometimes be hard to differentiate from the Silver-studded Blue (P. argus), not to mention possible confusion with Reverdin's Blue (P. argyrognomon) where the latter occurs.
-Idas is a very variable species with many subspecies across Europe, although only the more lightly-marked subspecies calliopsis occurs in France.
-The male upperside is a strong bright blue with a narrower black border than argus and wide white fringes, sometimes with uph marginal black spots or more triangular indents (see 22094) which are generally smaller than those of argus.
+Idas can sometimes be hard to differentiate from the Silver-studded Blue (P. argus), not to mention possible confusion with the Reverdin's Blue (P. argyrognomon) where the latter occurs.
+Idas is a very variable species with many subspecies across Europe, although the more lightly-marked subspecies calliopis only occurs in France, in addition to the nominate form.
+The male upperside is a strong bright blue with a narrower black border (49816 was an exception) than argus and wide white fringes, sometimes with uph marginal black spots or more triangular indents (see 22094 and 33323) which are generally smaller than those of argus.
 The female upperside is brown with varying amounts of blue, with marginal lunules more prominent than argus (although this has not always been my experience) especially on the uph and there is sometimes a basal blue flush.

-In the form calliopsis the male has a chequered black uph margin and reduced uns discal and post-discal spots.
-According to T&L, calliopsis is found in the Basses and Hautes-Alpes between 500-1000m, although I have seen it in locations up to 1800m.
+In the subspecies calliopis the male has a chequered black uph margin and reduced uns discal and post-discal spots.
+According to T&L, calliopis is found in the Basses- and Hautes-Alpes between 500-1000m, although I have seen it in locations up to 1800m.
 Altitude ranges given in books, even the more authoritative ones, should, from my experience, be viewed only as a guide, not an absolute.

 Another feature to differentiate idas from argus, which apparently holds true 100% of the time, is the foreleg spine.
 Argus has this spine, idas does not.
 It is not a practical way of differentiating the two species, but please see the argus page for more detailed discussion.